The Development of Self Service KPIs

-New Self Service KPI Metrics
+Introducing 5 New Self Service Metrics

 Call Deflection Rate

 Call deflection occurs when a customer’s enquiry is routed to an alternative service channel.
 The goal of call deflection is both to ensure that customers receive the answers they are seeking in the most efficient manner, and to reduce the number of calls routed to human agents.
-Instead, enquiries may be deflected to FAQs, live chat, community forums, and knowledge center databases.
-While this metric refers to “calls,” it also encompasses any contact requiring agent attention, including chat sessions and emails.
+Instead, enquiries may be deflected using different support methods such as:

-Measuring the call reflection rate is complicated.
+Measuring the call deflection rate is complicated.
 One method, according to DB Kay & Associates, is to estimate both the percentage of users who are successful with self-service and the percentage of users who would have contacted a live agent.
 The product of those two percentages represents the deflection rate.

-Measuring call deflection with absolute precision is almost impossible as the metric essentially measures what didn’t happen.
+Measuring call deflection with absolute precision is almost impossible as the self service metric essentially measures what didn’t happen.
 It is more useful to monitor the metric over time, as deflection should increase as the self-service channels improve and customers become more comfortable with the technology.

 Total Cost Per Contact

-To measure the total cost per contact, enterprises must go beyond the cost of each call, and measure the cost of each channel – including email, live chat and virtual agents – as well the combined cost per contact.
+To measure the total cost per contact, enterprises must go beyond the cost of each call, and measure the cost of each channel – including email, live chat and virtual agents – as well as the combined cost per contact.
 Enterprises must consider staffing costs, call center management systems expenses and the cost of self-service tools.
 Experts estimate that the current average total cost per contact across all industries is approximately $15.